chocolatey/choco-quickstart-scripts/README.md

 # C4B Quick-Start Guide - Supporting Scripts

-This repository contains a set of supporting scripts used for the Chocolatey for Business (C4B) Quick-Start Guide.
+This repository contains a set of supporting scripts used for the Chocolatey for Business (C4B) Quick-Start Guide (QSG).

 These scripts can be used to assist in setup of a brand new Windows Server as a C4B Server.

-## TODO

-- [ ] Add `ClientSetup.ps1` script to `choco-install` raw repo
-- [ ] Update Readme to reflect new QuickStart process
-- [ ] Jenkins web does not come up consistently (service is started)
+Below is the planned revision of the QSG, which will evntually be posted in the [Chocolatey Docs](https//docs.chooclatey.org).

 ## Chocolatey for Business (C4B) Quick-Start Guide